Hartlepool Northern Connectivity: Town Centre to Headland

 Hartlepool Rail Station to the north of the town centre is Tees Valley’s third busiest rail station, with over half a million passengers every year.
 The Headland is around two miles northeast from Hartlepool Rail Station.
 The Hartlepool Headland is the most southerly point of the Heritage Coastal footpath route and is a popular destination for visitors.

-Tees Valley are investing to improve Hartlepool Rail Station, and the works are expected to be completed in Spring 2024.
+Tees Valley have improved Hartlepool Rail Station with work completed in Spring 2024 to allow for more trains and faster services to/from Hartlepool and to improve passenger facilities at the Station.
 Further details on these improvements can be seen here.
 The improvements will:

 • Allow for more trains and faster services to and from Hartlepool.